Last Updated on

 When visiting temples and homes in Nepal, always remove footwear.
 This is a common etiquette you’ll find often in India, Asia and Southeast Asia.
 Streetwear is considered dirty and disrespectful.
 Removing your footwear and walking barefoot is a sign of respect for these sacred places.

-Things to Know about Nepal Culture
+More Things to Know about Nepal Culture

-22. Hello and Thank You in Nepali
+22. How to say Hello and Thank You in Nepali

 Many Nepalese know Hello and Thank you, but hearing you speak in their language is still a sweet sound of respect.
 When saying Hello in Nepal, you say “Namaste” and fold your hands into a prayer.
 Thank you is “Danyavad” (pronounced: dahn-ya-vahd).